 The timeline is the count of the number of events that occur at a specific instance.
 The timeline provides event counts so that you can see if the number of events increases drastically at a given point in time.
 The timeline displays activity for the specified service and time range as a line chart or a bar chart based on your choice in the Options menu.
 The second figure illustrates a line chart and third figure illustrates a bar chart.

 The timeline displays activity for the specified service and time range, as a line chart or a bar chart based on your choice in the Options menu.

 The Parallel Coordinates chart is one of the choices in the Options menu for visualizing the current drill point.
 With Coordinates selected in the Visualization Options dialog, you can select the meta data to be displayed (see Visualize Metadata as Parallel Coordinates).

 In the Visualization Options dialog for Coordinates, you can select the meta keys to chart.

 In the Add Keys to Parallel Coordinates Visualization dialog, you can select the meta keys or meta groups to use as axes the Parallel Coordinates visualization.

-The major feature of the Navigate view is the Values panel, which you can use to analyze data (see Drill into Data in the Values Panel).
+The major feature of the Navigate view is the Values panel, which you can use to analyze data (see Filter Results in the Navigate View).